tabraue/tabraue/README.md

 # 👋 Hi, I'm Diana
 I am passionate about programming and dedicated to continuous self-improvement.

-# 👩‍💻 Philosophy
 Step by step is my philosophy for personal and professional growth.
 I firmly believe that perseverance is the key to achieving any goal.
 Every small step contributes to this journey.

 # 🚀 Skills
 I am diving deep into the world of programming, exploring various languages and technologies to broaden my skill set.
 Theese are few: